ChildDevLab/HBCD-EEG-data-release-notes/README.md

 4. Navigate to your downloads folder.
 Select the zipped "HBCD-EEG-data-release-notes-main" folder by left clicking.
 Right click.
 5. Select the "Extract all" option from the drop down menu.
 This will unzip the repository to your downloads folder.

-Now, we will outline how to setup your folder structure.

-How to set up your folder structure:

-##SM later fill this in based on how the EEG data is provided##
+Now, we will outline how to navigate your folder structure.
+The EEG data will be downloaded to a folder within a folder of all other outputs you download off of Lasso.
+To navigate to the EEG data to be used in the below scripts, in your Lasso download, navigate to the "bids > derivatives > made" folder.
+This should be a folder with folders named "sub-{unique ID}".
+Use the path to this folder as the directory path in each of the provided R Studio scripts.

 Now, you're ready to The following are instructions on how to run each of the provided scripts.